aerickson/implicitcad_watcher/README.md

 ## `openscad_watcher`

 Some things just don't work in ImplicitCAD, so it's nice to be able to render with OpenSCAD.
 That's what openscad_watcher is for!
 It watches .scad files and renders them to STL's just like implicitcad_watcher.
+Use it just like `implicitcad_watcher` - see below.

-ImplicitCAD has features that OpenSCAD doesn't, so not everything will work.
+ImplicitCAD has features that OpenSCAD doesn't, so not all files will render.

 ## Usage